r-uiz/Letterboxd-Analyzer/README.md

 - Merging the enriched TMDb data with my Letterboxd exports.
 Refer to the Jupyter Notebook `consolidate_data.ipynb` for detailed cleaning procedures.

+## Dataset Information
+This dataset contains my enriched diary of 326 entries.
+Each entry includes attributes such as:
+- Title
+- Release Date
+- Watch Date
+- Rating
+- Genres
+- Runtime
+- Director
+- Cast
+- Origin Country
+- Original Language
+- Movie ID in the TMDb
+- Many more attributes from the TMDb API that I chose not to include in the analysis, but are available for further exploration in the future.

+There are also three additional tables for genres, directors, and origin countries; pivoted values to facilitate analysis.

 ## Exploratory Data Analysis

 A comprehensive analysis was conducted to understand the dataset's structure and to uncover any underlying patterns.
 Key focus areas included: